sematext/logagent-js/docs/parser.md

 # it applies to fields matching the field names by a regular expression
 # Note: this function is not optimized (yet) and might take 10-15% of performance
 autohash: !!js/regexp /user|password|email|credit_card_number|payment_info/i

-# set this to false when authash fields
+# set this to false when autohash fields
 # the original line might include sensitive data!
 originalLine: false

 # activate GeoIP lookup
 geoIP: true

 # logagent updates geoip db files automatically
 # pls. note write access to this directory is required
 maxmindDbDir: /tmp/

 patterns:
   - # APACHE  Web Logs
   sourceName: httpd